kovidgoyal/calibre/manual/gui.rst

     :align: center

 The actions toolbar provides convenient shortcuts to commonly used actions.
 If you right-click the buttons, you can perform variations on the default action.
-Please note that the actions toolbar will look slightly different depending on whether you have an ebook reader attached to your computer.
+Please note that the actions toolbar will look slightly different depending on whether you have an e-book reader attached to your computer.

 .. contents::
     :depth: 1